FirefoxBar/xStyle/README.md

 [![GitHub release](https://img.shields.io/github/release/FirefoxBar/xStyle.svg)](https://github.com/FirefoxBar/xStyle/releases)
 [![license](https://img.shields.io/github/license/FirefoxBar/xStyle.svg)](https://github.com/FirefoxBar/xStyle/blob/master/COPYING)

 A user style manager for Firefox and Chrome.
 Build on WebExtension.
-Lastest release is [1.4.3](https://github.com/FirefoxBar/xStyle/releases/tag/1.4.3)

-You can aslo [get this extension from AMO (Firefox)](https://addons.mozilla.org/zh-CN/firefox/addon/xstyle/).
+You can aslo get this extension from [AMO (Firefox)](https://addons.mozilla.org/zh-CN/firefox/addon/xstyle/).
 But if you want to experience the latest version at the first time, you should [install our self-distribution version](https://github.com/FirefoxBar/xStyle/releases)

 For more documentation, Please visit [wiki](https://github.com/FirefoxBar/xStyle/wiki)